-The per capita income in Gorham in 2018 was $35,589, which is upper middle income relative to Maine and the nation.
-This equates to an annual income of $142,356 for a family of four.
-However, Gorham contains both very wealthy and poor people as well.
+The per capita income in Gorham in 2018 was $40,200, which is wealthy relative to Maine, and upper middle income relative to the rest of the US.
+This equates to an annual income of $160,800 for a family of four.

 The people who call Gorham home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Gorham residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Gorham include Irish, English, French, Italian, and German.
+The greatest number of Gorham residents report their race to be White, followed by Asian.
+Important ancestries of people in Gorham include Irish, English, French, German, and Italian.

 The most common language spoken in Gorham is English.
 Other important languages spoken here include French and Spanish.